With Fear & Trembling

-My family, headed by Gregg and I, is a bit weird religiously by most American standards.
+My family, headed by Gregg and with me lovingly and respectfully his second-in-command, is a bit weird religiously by most American standards.
 Well, okay, we’re a bit weird in lots of ways, but it stands out in our religious beliefs and practices.
 Basically, we straddle two Christian worldviews while rejecting the secular worldview as entirely as possible.
 So we take from each what we feel led to take, give to each what we feel convicted to give, and leave the rest alone.
 Because of that, no common worldview seems to think we’re “living right” or “doing religion” right, or good enough, or well enough, or whatever.
 And everyone seems to feel it is their right to judge our choices.
 It is astonishingly interesting.

 This past holiday season, there were people who claimed I am “abusing” my children (and I’m not exaggerating for blogging effect — I field so much hate mail, you wouldn’t believe it) “abusing” them by not letting them experience the “joy” and “thrill” of dressing up and trick-or-treating for Halloween.
 Because, after all, pretending to be an axe murderer, monster, demon, or witch/wizard is just joyful thrilling fun, right?
 One (unpublished) commenter suggested “Surely there is a way of celebrating the thrill of dressing up for Halloween without injecting a bunch of hyper-moralistic nonsense into it. ”